-- Load balancer
+- Load Balancer

 - NFS

 - Hadoop

-- Rancher Kubernetes
+- Kubernetes

+- VPN

+- Lambda Functions

-- Container Runtime
+- DNS

+- Relational Database as a service

-More notes can be found at Frequently Asked Questions
+The full list can be found at Frequently Asked Questions

 A WORD ABOUT SECURITY

 The security of the virtual computers that you launch is your responsibility.
 With this software you are able to create insecure configurations that will be hacked, with no hope of recovering.
 This can put all of us at risk.
 The highest risk that you will encounter is to expose your computers to the Internet.
 Beware of the dangers associated with doing so!